dani763f/FLOSS-UX/keyfindings.md

 * Considering what users your project caters too is the first step in understanding what your project needs to address or focus on.
     * This largely involves doing some user research, and at the very least deciding if a goal of the project is wide user adoption or to focus on specific power users.
 * Almost all users in FLOSS projects are passive.
-* Projects need to value their core users and invite them to join your respective project, not only focusing on code contributions.
-Invite to discussion surrounding project management, design or documentation, whatever the project needs.
+* Projects need to value their core users and invite them to join your efforts, not only focusing on code contributions.
+Invite to discussion surrounding project management, design or documentation.
+Whatever the project needs.

 ### In-project education
 * Make time for in-project education between community members, project members and the like.